 Important things to know about Magic Kingdom firework shows

-- There really aren’t any spots to eat and watch the fireworks at Magic Kingdom.
-However, there is a dessert party with seating that is available – The Treats and Seats Disney Enchantment Dessert Party.
+• There really aren’t any spots to eat and watch the fireworks at Magic Kingdom.
+However, there is a dessert party with seating that is available – The Seats and Sweets Dessert Party.
 Important Note: The view from this party isn’t as good as the other available dessert parties where you stand.

 How early should I get a spot for the fireworks at Magic Kingdom?